 It seems easy to fudge a resume and have that none-the-wiser attitude.
 Human resources departments must skim through hundreds of resumes a day – there’s no way they’ll be able to pinpoint a little white lie, right?
 Wrong.

-Lying on resumes is an extremely common practice, as job applicants are trying to bolster their resumes by eliminating gaps in their employment history, boosting their education background, inflating job titles and exaggerating responsibilities.
+Lying on resumes is an extremely common practice.
+Job applicants are constantly trying to bolster their resumes by eliminating gaps in their employment history, boosting their educational background, inflate their job titles and exaggerate their responsibilities.

 People feel the need to eradicate that six-month period when they were jobless because they want employers to think that they never stopped working.
 That they’re strong, reliable employees with a go-getter attitude.
 It’s just as easy to bump a resume from coordinator to manager.
 Fortunately, employers usually ask for references and finding out those details from past employers is a quick call away.
-They can easily find out what your position was, what your responsibilities were, and not only when you stopped working there, but why.
+They can easily find out what your position was, what your responsibilities were, and not only when you stopped working there, but sometimes they can even find out why.